Church of St. Clement of Ohrid

-The Church of Saint Clement of Ohrid (Соборна црква – Свети Климент Охридски), often called simply Soborna Crkva (Соборна црква), located in Skopje, North Macedonia, is the largest cathedral of the Macedonian Orthodox Church today.
+The Church of Saint Clement of Ohrid (Соборна црква – Свети Климент Охридски), often called simply the Soborna Crkva (Соборна црква), is a cathedral church of the Macedonian Orthodox Church, located in Skopje, North Macedonia.
+It is the largest cathedral of the Macedonian Orthodox Church.

 Architecture

-The construction of the Orthodox Cathedral church, designed by Slavko Brezoski, began in 1972 and was consecrated on 12 August 1990, on the 1150th anniversary of the birth of the church patron, St. Clement of Ohrid.
-This rotunda type church, with 36m x 36m dimension, composed only of domes and arches, is one of the most interesting architectural examples in recent Macedonian history.
+The construction of the cathedral church, designed by Slavko Brezoski, began in 1972 and was consecrated on 12 August 1990, on the 1150th anniversary of the birth of the church patron, St. Clement of Ohrid.
+This rotunda–type church that is 36 by 36 m, composed only of domes and arches, is one of the most interesting architectural examples in recent Macedonian history.
 The main church is dedicated to St. Clement of Ohrid, and the church below to the Holy Mother.
 One of the chapels is dedicated to Emperor Constantine and Empress Helena, and the other to St. Mina, the martyr.
 The icons in the iconostasis were painted by Gjorgji Danevski and Spase Spirovski and the frescoes were painted by academic painter Jovan Petrov and his collaborators.

-Under the central dome there is a 3.5 m high archbishopric throne.
-The two chairs opposite of it are each 2 meters high and according to local catechisms, are intended for the ruler of the world and his empress.
-The Central dome has an area of 650 m².
+Under the central dome there is a 3.5 m archbishopric throne.
+The two chairs opposite of it are each 2 m high and according to local catechisms, are intended for the ruler of the world and his empress.
+The Central dome has an area of 650 m2.
 The frescoes are works of the academic painter Jovan Petrov and his collaborators.
-Uniquely, in this church Jesus Christ is painted on the surface of 70 square meters, with each eye having a diameter of 1.5 m.
+Uniquely, in this church Jesus Christ is painted on 70 m2, with each eye having a diameter of 1.5 m.
 A departure from tradition is that the Old Testament prophets are depicted as sitting instead of standing.
 The second departure from tradition are the large windows.
 To avoid large amounts of light a crystalline acrylic is placed in front of them, creating wondrous rays of color depending on the angle by which the light falls on it.

-Lighting of the church is done by five tons hard polileum which is placed under the central dome.
-On it are arranged about 400 bulbs.
-The second polileum, which is in the middle, hangs over the altar in the Holy See.
+The church is lit by 5 t hard polileum placed under the central dome with approximately 400 bulbs arranged around it.
+A second polileum, which is in the middle, hangs over the altar in the Holy See.

-A 45 meter high belfry located in the yard, left (north) from the main entrance.
-In total, there are 3 bells in the church, weighing 1000 kg, 500 kg, and 300 kg.
+A 45 m belfry is located in the yard, north from the main entrance.
+In total, there are three bells in the church, weighing 1000 kg, 500 kg, and 300 kg.

 The fountain in front of the church was a gift from the Islamic religious community.